How to fundraise using video and podcasts

 It’s a great way to engage your audience

 Videos are a great way to tell stories on social media, and the fact that they can be easily shared makes them a brilliant tool for fundraising.
-Here, we share some top tips on how to make and publish videos that will inspire and engage your existing supporters – and help you find new ones.
+Here is some key advice to help you engage and inspire your existing supporters – and help you find new ones.

-You don’t have to make a slick and professional video or act like you’re a YouTube star.
-Social media audiences don’t expect polished videos.
 As long as you’re honest, authentic, passionate about your cause and true to yourself you will inspire people.
-A smartphone camera on selfie mode will comfortably do the job – so pick up your phone and start filming!
+A smartphone camera on selfie mode will comfortably do the job.